CZERTAINLY/CZERTAINLY-Documentation/docs/12-connectors/20-ejbca-ng-connector/04-integration-guide.md

 The certificate for the administrator is used to authenticate and authorize requests coming from the CZERTAINLY.

 You can enroll and request the certificate for the administrator usign the following steps:
-- Login ti EJBCA RA Web
+- Login to EJBCA RA Web
 - Click on **Make New Request** under the **Enroll** menu
 - In the **Certificate Type** field, select `AdministratorEndEntityProfile`.
 - Certificate subtype should pre-filled as `AdministratorEndEntityCertificateProfile`